Passenger Terminal Complex at DEN

 Sustainable by Design

-Fentress’ innovative selection of roofing material and technology was a sustainable strategy that has conserved energy and saved money.
+Fentress’ innovative selection of roofing material and technology was a sustainable strategy that has conserved energy and consequently saved money.
 The fabric roof transmits sufficient daylight to significantly reduce energy needs for artificial lighting and related cooling loads, making DIA’s passenger terminal complex one of the world’s largest daylit structures.

-More recently, the airport installed three large-scale solar projects, bringing the total amount of solar power produced there to 8 megawatts, the highest amount of solar generation at a commercial airport in the United States.
+More recently, the airport installed three large-scale solar projects, thus bringing the total amount of solar power produced there to 8 megawatts, the highest amount of solar generation at a commercial airport in the United States.